octokit/fixtures/HOW_IT_WORKS.md

    It will fail and show the changes between your `normalized-fixture.json` file and the one that got calculated.
 Look into the [`lib/normalize` folder](lib/normalize) and make the necessary changes.
 Repeat until the test passes
-6. Run `bin/record.js` again, it should result with "Fixtures are up-to-date".
+6. Run `bin/record.js`, it should result with "Fixtures are up-to-date".
    If not, repeat the previous step until it does
 7. Commit all changes with `feat(scenario): get repository`
 8. Create a pull request